hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ShardID"></a>

 ### ShardID
- Each shard has a nonnegative shard number.
-Each realm within a given shard has a nonnegative realm number (that number might be reused in other shards).
-And each account, file, and smart contract instance within a given realm has a nonnegative number (which might be reused in other realms).
-Every account, file, and smart contract instance is within exactly one realm.
-So a FileID is a triplet of numbers, like 0.1.2 for entity number 2 within realm 1  within shard 0.
-Each realm maintains a single counter for assigning numbers,  so if there is a file with ID 0.1.2, then there won't be an account or smart  contract instance with ID 0.1.2.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |